juliangav/www.julian.is/_posts/2017-04-25-static-websites-and-jamstack.md

 So let's rethink our approach to building dynamic websites and start from <s>scratch</s> static.

-<h2>How Static Websites Differ</h2>
+<h2 id="static">How Static Websites Differ</h2>

 First, what's a static website?
-Nope, not a new technology, static websites have been around for ages.
+It's a new technology, static websites have been around for ages.
 That Dreamweaver website you created back in college?
-That’s a static website.
-A website made up of HTML pages with pre-populated content.
+That’s a static website — a website made up of HTML pages with pre-populated content.

-When a browser requests the URL of a static page, the server returns the static page in it's entirety.
+When a browser requests the URL of a static page, the server returns the static page in its entirety.
 There aren't calls to a database being made nor content being generated on the fly — the content is already there.

 That doesn't mean we're putting together every page by hand (no way).
 There are different tools that address different layers of this technology stack.
 Yes, I'll run you through what these tools are, but first, let's go through some of the basic benefits: